 INSERT INTO t (int_col) VALUES ('abc');

--- The string 'abc' cannot be converted to an integer, and an error is returned.
+-- The string 'abc' cannot be converted to an integer, resulting in an error.

 UPDATE t SET date_col = '2024-02-30';